elizabethmcd/EBPR-MAGs/README.md

 ### Check Assembly Quality

+To compare assemblies, use the program Quast for a preliminary look at the assembly statistics.
+The ultimate measure of assembly quality is number of reads mapping back to the assembly, but this is good for comparing different assembly methods at first.
+The usage for checking metagenomic assemblies is `./metaquast <contig-assemblies-to-report-on>`.
+Note that part of this tool uses BLAST, and can take quite a long time for two metagenomic assembly comparisons/statistics.
+I've only run this with 1 thread and very little memory, and it took over 2 hours to get past the BlastN step.
+Additionally, it calls references from the NCBI database, and then maps the contigs to the databases for assembly quality.
+Which seems to be a waste of time for just checking over and over again the quality of the co-assembly with different parameters, since I'm having to _de novo_ assemble everything anyways.

+Additionally the N50 stats can probably just be calculated from the `statswrapper.sh` in the BBTool suite.
+So that's a better way to get a quick look at the N50 statistics

 ### Parsing ANI Comparisons and CheckM Estimates Across Time Points

 In order to pick identical bins between timepoints, ANI comparisons and CheckM estimates will be leveraged.
 From the ANI and CheckM analyses, there should be two output files: the all.cleaned ANI file and the concatenated `lineage.txt` files for all CheckM runs of the bins.
 Using the Rscript `EBPR-bins-ANI-vs-checkm.R` by `Rscript EBPR-bins-ANI-vs-checkm.R anifile checkmfile` and you should get an output of identical bins by the 99% ANI threshold and greater than .50 alignment fraction in one direction, and then can pick bins that way.